dired/quantum_harmonies/readme.md

 For the software in `software/esp32` to work in your environment, the mqtt-broker-address, mqtt-topics, wifi-ssid and -password have to be set in `software/esp32/FreqCountESP.cpp`.

 The ESP32 running the code will wait for arriving pulses from a geiger counter (worth to mention, it could be something else).
+In our code, PIN 14 is configured as the pulse-receiving PIN.
 By the arrival of a pulse, an interrupt is triggered to measure the exact timestamp.
 Every 1ms, the existence of data is checked, and if a pulse was added to a list, the whole list is sent to MQTT broker via the configured topic.

 ## Requirements for the software